Eastern Europe pilgrimage tour from Budpest to Krakow

 Tradition and religious culture of Eastern Europe: Budapest - Esztergom - Levoca - Krakow

 Hungary, Slovakia, Poland and the Czech Republic, isolated by the communist domination of Europe for ages, return as new members of the European Union with their richness of culture and religious tradition.
-Places such as Budapest, Krakow and Prague have constituted significant spiritual culture centres since a long time.
-Budapest has raised up in confrontation with Islam and has become "the Christian bulwark of Europe".
+Places such as Budapest, Krakow and Prague have constituted significant spiritual culture centres for a long time.
+Budapest has raised up in confrontation with Islam and has become “the Christian bulwark of Europe”.
 Prague has become the confrontation center of varied thoughts within Christianity.
 Krakow has been the city of living devotion and religion, which has produced many sacred people and fathers of the church.
-One of them is the Pope John Paul II.
+One of them is Pope John Paul II.

 All these countries experienced the communist regime.
 Poland has come out of it successfully.
 The Czech Republic has almost become a society entirely secular.
 We invite you for a meeting with history and for prayer in the most significant devotion centers in Mid-Eastern Europe.

 morning Arrival in Budapest and check-in at the hotel.